 Hello!
 I’m back with my latest make today featuring a new-to-me pattern company.
 These are the Tatjana Trousers by Just Patterns and straight off I’ve got to say that what a pleasurable sewing project this was!

 A bit about Just Patterns.
 It’s a small independent company run by a lovely French lady called Delphine.
 We’ve interacted on Instagram quite a bit and she’s absolutely lovely and super stylish too.
 She’s a very talented pattern drafter and designer and certainly knows her stuff.
-She states that her sewing patterns are meant for dressmakers that already know the basics of sewing…I would agree with that.
+She states that her sewing patterns are meant for dressmakers who already know the basics of sewing…I would agree with that.
 There are many high-end construction techniques used throughout and whilst they might seem complicated at first glance, the step-by-step instructions and illustrations are wonderful and I found them a joy to follow.

 The style of these trousers/pants is lovely with the width of the legs not being excessively wide.
 I felt a little reticent about pleats on my tummy area at first though and initially considered removing one of them, however, in the end, I decided to go all out and keep them.
 So glad I did!